Aries Systems Corporation

 American Diabetes Association

-Positive results are often used to justify poor methods, while null results are rarely submitted at all, and therefore go unpublished.
+Positive results are often used to justify poor methods, whereas null results are rarely submitted at all, and therefore often go unpublished.
 Liz Bal described a workflow developed for BMC Psychology called “results-free review” designed to prioritize study quality over results in editorial decisions.
-If authors opt in, results and discussion sections are stripped from the manuscript file used in initial review.
-The full paper is only reviewed after an “in-principle acceptance”; at that point, the paper can be rejected only if the results deviate unjustifiably from the methods.
-As of May 2017, 6 results-free articles had first decisions and 14 were undergoing review, so Bal offered only preliminary observations.
-The acceptance rate was similar to that of manuscripts undergoing standard peer review, but reviews were faster, and there was a perception of greater focus on transparency.
+If authors opt in, the results and discussion sections are stripped from the manuscript file used in initial review.
+The full paper is reviewed only after an “in-principle acceptance”; at that point, the paper can be rejected only if the results deviate unjustifiably from the methods.
+As of May 2017, 6 results-free articles had received first decisions and 14 were undergoing review, so Bal offered only preliminary observations.
+The acceptance rate was similar to that of manuscripts undergoing standard peer review, but reviews were faster, with a perception of greater focus on transparency.
 Despite enthusiasm for the experiment, the opt-in rate is lower than hoped for, and BioMed Central (BMC) is currently focused on making the new process as attractive and seamless as possible for authors.
 Once the feasibility phase of the pilot is complete, BMC plans to launch a full randomized-controlled trial involving other journals to determine whether results-free review actually reduces publication bias.

-The American Cancer Society also participates in Publons, a platform of verified reviewer profiles.
+The American Cancer Society participates in Publons, a platform of verified reviewer profiles.
 If they choose to participate, reviewers must complete a score sheet for each review; the information is automatically sent to Publons and, upon publication, regardless of whether they recommended acceptance, reviewers receive links to the final articles.
-The publisher can change privacy settings on a per-journal basis, discover suggested reviewers, and track rejected manuscripts and reviewer demographics—including other journals reviewed for.
+The publisher can change the privacy settings on a per-journal basis, locate suggested reviewers, and track rejected manuscripts and reviewer demographics—including other journals reviewed for.